Shel-M/BluePrinceNotes/Rooms/Rumpus Room.md

 I see a young boy watched from afar.
 A young boy who once was brave, but now, afraid...
 What you have heard here has been foreseen
+-
 And as it was foretold...
 The image is becoming clear.
 I hear the pattering steps of children running in the forest.
 The joyful echos of laughter in the corridor.
 I see an old man, an old man sitting in an older char.
 A seat that has served many generations.
 Each with their own stories, each with their own secrets, each with their own endings.
 But all, in the same chair.
+-
+And as it was foretold...
+Faintly in the mist...
+I see a figure.
+A statue cradled in a courtyard of sentinel stone.
+You will find yourself one day wandering these paths.
+Walking in the footsteps of the past,
+Wandering... and waiting.
+Searching for a shadow that will never be cast.
+Longing for the day to end...
+The hours to past.

+12:15 on the clock.